-on a range of objective and subjective health outcomes for the UK and find that discrimination is linked to worse health outcomes such as blood pressure, cholesterol, body mass index and self-assessed health.
+To do so, we take advantage of the attacks as an exogenous surge in discrimination that can be isolated from Muslim mothers' characteristics, and add evidence on the negative effects that discrimination may have on health.
+Research on this issue is scarce in the economics literature.
+For instance, Johnston and Lordan (2012) estimate the causal impact of increased Anti-Muslim discrimination on a range of objective and subjective health outcomes for the UK and find that discrimination is linked to worse health outcomes such as blood pressure, cholesterol, body mass index and self-assessed health.
 Likewise, Maas and Lu (2021) evaluate whether partisan politic discrimination affects health.
 Their results show that mortality rates for counties that vote for the loser candidate increase after elections.
 The main mechanism behind this result is increased feelings of social disintegration (stress, anxiety and isolation).
 In the same line, Samnaliev (2014) examines the link between discrimination, victimization, and social standing on health-related quality of life (HRQL) for sexual orientation minorities, and find that the affected group shows lower HRQL.
-Additional research has been conducted in the public health and epidemiology literature and, most of these studies, find that discrimination is associated with worse health (Lauderdale, 2006; Williams et al., 2003).
+Additional research has been conducted in the public health and epidemiology literature and, most of these studies, find that discrimination is associated with worse health (Lauderdale, 2006; Williams, Neighbors, & Jackson, 2003).

-As an additional contribution, our analysis is implemented at the local level using data from municipalities, rather than at a more aggregate level (provinces or regions) as is usually done in the literature on terrorist attacks and health at birth.
+As an additional contribution, our analysis is implemented at the local level using data from municipalities, rather than at a more aggregate level (provinces or regions) as is usually done in the literature on terrorist attacks and health at birth 5.
 In this way, we can take into account that not everyone is equally affected within a province.